 Cargill wanted to investigate whether it could use cobots on the shop floor, specifically for depalletising at the beginning of a filling line for different types of products.
-It found inspiration for this on Sirris's blog and got in touch.
-In the run-up to the project, three employees participated in a workshop on safe human-robot cooperation that was organised as part of the ColRobFood project

-(now finished).
-This allowed them to gain knowledge about the use of automation on the production floor.
+It found the inspiration needed with Sirris.
+In the run-up to the project, a few employees participated in a workshop on safe human-robot cooperation, to gain knowledge about the use of automation on the production floor.

 The aim of the project was to de-stack or de-palletise pallets with 'bottles' that need to be inserted into the filling line, where they are filled with oil, the cap screwed on, and then palletised.
-As we know, de-stacking is now done manually and is a repetitive task with no added value for the product.
+De-stacking is done manually and is a repetitive task with no added value for the product.